 Written in 1829, 191 years ago, this is the journal of William M. Campbell.
 This is also the story of Archer Alexander, an enslaved man born in Lexington, Virginia, who was taken to Missouri in 1829 and who is with President Lincoln on the Emancipation Monument in Washington, D.C. today.
 Our story began on August 20th in Rockbridge County Virginia with four families, the McCluer, Alexander, Wilson and Icenhauer; and their enslaved.
 They were well-educated, whose fathers had fought for America’s Independence.
 These were families that had small farms and large plantations, worked by their enslaved, just as many generations had before them.
 Missouri was a young state with lots of inexpensive land that would allow these families to continue the only way of life they had known since 1619.
 Fifty people, both black and white would make this journey together…

 There are 38 entries in Campbell’s journal, which begins on August 20, 1829 that you can read and follow the story of Archer Alexander.
 The next journal entry is dated 25 August 1829.
-To read the next entry click on https://archeralexander.wordpress.com/2020/08/25/25-august-1829/ Campbell’s journal is located in the Archives at Washington and Lee University in Lexington, Virginia and is being shared here so that we may hear all the voices, including those whose voices were not shared originally.
+To read the next entry click at https://archeralexander.wordpress.com/2022/08/25/25-august-1829/ Campbell’s journal is located in the Archives at Washington and Lee University in Lexington, Virginia and is being shared here so that we may hear all the voices, including those whose voices were not shared originally.
 Please keep in mind the context of the time in which this journal was written.
 Feel free to share your comments directly on this blog or on Archer Alexander’s Facebook page.
-You may sign up for alerts of the blog posts on your left.
+You may sign up for alerts of the blog posts on your right.